Coupled-wire descriptions of unconventional quantum states in twisted nanostructures: Electronic phases induced by non-quadratic perturbations

 While the quadratic Hamiltonian provides a controlled starting point and fixes the scaling dimensions of operators, it does not by itself determine the ultimate low-energy fate of the system.
 Going beyond the quadratic terms, one can incorporate interaction-generated scattering processes such as backscattering and pairing.
 These perturbations are non-quadratic in the bosonic fields and therefore cannot be diagonalized exactly.
 Their effects are instead analyzed within a perturbative renormalization-group framework, where the scaling dimensions set by the quadratic fixed point determine whether a given process is relevant, marginal, or irrelevant at low energies.

-Within this framework, the domain wall network offers a natural setting to investigate interaction-driven insulating phases, including Mott insulation arising from scattering processes of interactions and Anderson insulation driven by disorder.
+Within this framework, the domain wall network offers a natural setting to investigate interaction-driven insulating phases, including Mott insulating phase arising from scattering processes of interactions and Anderson insulating phase driven by disorder.